jamieweavis/contribution/README.md

 ## Installation

-Contribution can be installed via the command line from the npm registry with [yarn](https://github.com/yarnpkg/yarn) or [npm](https://github.com/npm/npm).
+Contribution can be installed from the command line via the npm registry with a package manager such as [yarn](https://github.com/yarnpkg/yarn) or [npm](https://github.com/npm/npm).

 ```sh
 # Via yarn